jon-xu/scSplit/README.md

       hg38: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20181203_biallelic_SNV/

-      To process the genotype files of common SNPs, either download per-chromosome files and concatenate them using bcftools or the whole genome file, take the first two columns of the vcf file and replace the tab with colon sign so that each line is one SNV, e.g., "1:10177".
+      To process the genotype files of common SNPs, either download per-chromosome files and concatenate them using bcftools or download the whole genome file, take the first two columns of the vcf file and replace the tab with colon sign so that each line is one SNV, e.g., "1:10177".

       Processed common SNVs for hg19 and hg38 can be found here: http://data.genomicsresearch.org/Projects/scSplit/CommonSNVs